zsparal/api-documentation/source/onboarding/getting-started.rst

     :widths: auto

     * - | ``Key information``
       - `You are ready to start accepting your first payments.
-To receive payments in your bank account complete your account.`
+For complete functionality complete your account.` (Here you can tell them about receiving settlements.)

     * - | ``Action``
       - `Add more information` (link to Onboarding URL)